Be-Bop Deluxe: Musical style

-Be-Bop Deluxe were initially a glam rock band that incorporated elements of progressive rock, blues and folk rock into their musical style.
-After the band received unfavorable comparisons to the music of David Bowie, leader Bill Nelson initiated a shift in the band's style to emphasise a more experimental sound.
-This new sound has been classified as art rock, heavy metal, progressive rock, pop rock and progressive pop.
-With their final album, Drastic Plastic, Be-Bop Deluxe again expanded their style to include influences new wave music.
+Be-Bop Deluxe were initially a glam rock band that incorporated elements of progressive rock, blues, and folk rock into their musical style.
+After the band received unfavourable comparisons to the music of David Bowie, leader Bill Nelson initiated a shift in the band's style to emphasise a more experimental sound.
+This new sound has been classified as art rock, heavy metal, progressive rock, pop rock, and progressive pop.
+With their final album, Drastic Plastic, Be-Bop Deluxe again expanded their style to include influences of new wave music.
 Science fiction imagery was common in the lyrics, along with the more traditional themes of love and the human condition.